System Tools

 - Create a simple test tool that returns static data

-- Use the Test Agent tab to make a call
+- Use the test panel to make a call

 - During the call, prompt the agent to use the tool: